Teraa Surroor: Box office

+On the first weekend, film grossed ₹64.6 million.

 Soundtrack reception

-The soundtrack received positive reviews from Bollywood Hungama, Bolly Spice, and Blog to Bollywood.
-India-West rated the album 2.5 stars out of 5.
+The soundtrack received positive reviews from Bollywood Hungama.

 Critical reception

-The film mostly gained negative reviews in the critics.

 Shubhra Gupta of The Indian Express said that Himesh Reshammiya's film is a mess.
-He also said: "The focus stays firmly on Himesh, who remains blank-faced through it all, never cracking a single smile, not even when he is with his girl.
+She also said: "The focus stays firmly on Himesh, who remains blank-faced through it all, never cracking a single smile, not even when he is with his girl.
 All in tons of slo mo, alternating with dizzying camera angles.
 All drowned in loud background music".
 Gupta rated the film with a half star.

 Saibal Chatterjee of NDTV Movies said: "Teraa Surroor dives deep into a sea of mothballed ideas.
 No wonders the exercise yields no pearls".
 He rated the film 1.5 out of 5.

-BollywoodLife.com rated 3 out of 5.
-He said: "Teraa Surroor delivers as a true Himesh Reshammiya film.
-It is a typical masala entertainer with some great music.
-If you liked Aap Kaa Surroor, then Teraa Surroor definitely won't disappoint."

-Surabhi Redkar of koimoi.com said: "Watching Himesh Reshammiya try to act like an enticing hero wooing ladies and making the worst of face ever!"
-He gave 1 star out of five.